karatedava/DUCKEYE/README.md

 - **Camera**: Any camera capable of capturing images and transferring them to a processing unit (e.g., via USB, Wi-Fi, or cloud storage).
 - **Processing Unit**: A small laptop or equivalent with at least 4GB RAM and a modern CPU.
 For faster processing, a CUDA-compatible NVIDIA GPU or Apple Silicon (MPS) is supported but not required.

-For detailed hardware recommendations, refer to the [iGEM BRNO team cultivator page](https://2025.igem.wiki/brno-czech-republic/hardware).
+For detailed hardware setup, refer to the [iGEM BRNO team cultivator page](https://2025.igem.wiki/brno-czech-republic/hardware).

 ---